apsu96/newPlanner/README.md

 **Data Storage**:

-Data can be saved either on server or in local storage upon a user’s option.
+Data can be saved either on server or in local storage at a user’s choice.